YogaPan/c-tutorial/gcc-and-make/README.txt

 Makefile
 ========

-1. Variable:

 If VAR2 change, and VAR1 will change too.

         VAR1 = VAR2

 If VAR2 changes, and VAR1 will keep the origin value.

         VAR1 := VAR2

 VAR1 ?= VAR2
 VAR1 += VAR2